Lukas-Simonson/SwiftUI-Navigation-Router/README.md

 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler: open Xcode, click on `File -> Swift Packages -> Add Package dependency...` and use the repository URL (https://github.com/Lukas-Simonson/SwiftUI-Navigation-Router.git) to download the package.
+[Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the Swift compiler.

+To add [SwiftUI-Navigation-Router](https://github.com/Lukas-Simonson/SwiftUI-Navigation-Router) to your project do the following.
+- Open Xcode
+- Click on `File -> Add Packages`
+- Use this repositories URL (https://github.com/Lukas-Simonson/SwiftUI-Navigation-Router.git) in the top right of the window to download the package.
-In Xcode, when you are prompted for a Version or a Branch, we suggest you use the branch: main If you need, or want to try some experimental features, you can use the branch: dev
+- When prompted for a Version or a Branch, we suggest you use the branch: main
+  - If you need, or want to try some experimental features, you can use the branch: dev

-Then in your View you just need to import NavigationRouter

 ## Usage